-Ms. Reed is a person in long-term recovery with over 20 years of sobriety.
-She is founder and Director of Healing House, Inc., which was established in 2004 to provide quality, safe, Christ-centered transitional housing for women.
-Through her leadership, the Healing House grew to 13 locations that serve women, men, and children.
+Bobbi Jo Reed is a person in long-term recovery with 24 years of sobriety.
+She is the Founder and CEO of Healing House, Inc., which was established in 2003 to provide quality, safe, faith-based, transitional housing for women.
+Through her direction Healing House has expanded to 14 homes, two apartment buildings and the Recovery Community Center that serves women, men, and children.
 In the process, she is transforming the community around her.
-Bobbi Joe has touched thousands of lives in this time frame and more hearts than can be counted.
-She is a Certified Peer Specialist, a Medication Assisted Recovery Specialist and is also a Trauma Informed Care Facilitator.
+Bobbi Jo has provided the opportunity for others to reclaim their lives, and began the restoration of hope; all while transforming the community around her.
+She is a Missouri Recovery Support Specialist, Mental Health First Aid instructor and also a Trauma Informed Care Facilitator.

 Rev. Liimatta has worked with the homeless and people struggling with substance use disorder for over 30 years.
-He is founder of City Vision University and of Connecting for Good, both located in Kansas City, Missouri.
+He most recently served as Executive Director at Footprints and is founder of City Vision University and of Connecting for Good, both located in Kansas City, Missouri.
 For over 17 years, he served as Director of Education for the Association of Gospel Rescue Missions.
 In 1979, Michael founded New Creation Center, a residential treatment center in Atlantic Mine, MI, where served as director for over ten years.
-He is a graduate of the Inter-Lutheran Theological Seminary and has earned a Master of Arts in Organizational Administration from MidAmerica Nazarene University.

 Pastor Beth holds a Bachelor’s Degree in Scriptural Psychology from the Heart of America Bible College.
 She is the co-founder and Executive Director of Angels of Mercy Recovery House Inc. a transitional living home for single women in recovery from drugs and alcohol.
 She was ordained as a minister in 1991 and has worked in recovery for 20 plus years.
 Beth has been a member of KC-SATRSC since January 2011, serving previously as the Chaplain for the coalition.